apache/cordova-docs/docs/en/edge/guide/plugin-development/windows-phone/index.md

     - The name of this class must EXACTLY match what you call into `cordova.exec(win, fail, "Echo", ...)`
 3. Include the base classes implementation

-        using WP7CordovaClassLib.Cordova;
+        using WPCordovaClassLib.Cordova;
-        using WP7CordovaClassLib.Cordova.Commands;
+        using WPCordovaClassLib.Cordova.Commands;
-        using WP7CordovaClassLib.Cordova.JSON;
+        using WPCordovaClassLib.Cordova.JSON;

 4. Extend your class from BaseCommand